Boris Johnson: Mayoral election: 2007–2008

 Johnson pledged to replace the city's articulated buses with New Routemaster buses if elected mayor.

 In September, Johnson was selected as the Conservative candidate for Mayor of London after a public London-wide primary.
-Johnson's campaign focused on reducing youth crime, making public transport safer, and replacing the articulated buses with an updated version of the AEC Routemaster.
+Johnson's campaign focused on reducing youth crime, making public transport safer, and replacing the articulated buses with an updated version of the double-decker AEC Routemaster.
 Targeting the Conservative-leaning suburbs of outer London, it capitalised on perceptions that the Labour Mayoralty had neglected them in favour of inner London.
 His campaign emphasised his popularity, even among those who opposed his policies, with opponents complaining a common attitude among voters was: "I'm voting for Boris because he is a laugh."
 The campaign of Labour incumbent Ken Livingstone portrayed Johnson as an out-of-touch toff and bigot.

 In the election, Johnson received 43% and Livingstone 37% of first-preference votes; when second-preference votes were added, Johnson was victorious with 53% to Livingstone's 47%.
 Johnson subsequently announced his intention to stand down as MP for Henley.